lambdamikel/MiDeLoRa/README.md

 some additional graphical tools, i.e., a taxonomy browser and ABox visualizer.
 See `(require "clim")` in the `midelora-sysdcl.lisp`.

-MiDeLoRa is a framework and *DSL* (= *Domain Specific Language*, also know as a *det of Common Lisp macros* ;-)) for constructing Description Logic Reasoners.
+MiDeLoRa is a framework and *DSL* (= *Domain Specific Language*, aka *a set of Common Lisp macros* ;-)) for constructing Description Logic Reasoners.
 It also comes with a number of reasoners for standard DLs (see `ls alc*` files in the [`./src/midelora/prover/`](./src/midelora/prover/) subdirectory).
 MiDeLoRa was part of my PhD thesis work.

 Here is [a short paper detailing the main ideas behind MiDeLoRa](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.144.6295).